Event date

 MORNING CONFERENCE

-The programme for the Golden Spanners conference will be confirmed nearer the event.
+Details of the schedule for the morning conference will be confirmed nearer the event.

 GOLDEN SPANNER AWARDS